-Nestor Armijo was born on February 28, 1831 in Los Padillas, a small town south of Old Albuquerque to Colonel Juan Cristobal Armijo and Juana Maria Chavez de Armijo.
-Nestor was the eldest son of Don Juan Cristobal who was a native of Spain and an officer in the Spanish Army.
-Nestor had seven siblings, but only two reached adulthood, which were Nicolas and Justo.
-Nicolas and Justo were well known throughout the region and both were from Albuquerque area.
+Nestor Armijo was born on February 28, 1831, in Los Padillas, a small town south of Old Albuquerque, to Colonel Juan Cristobal Armijo and Juana Maria Chavez de Armijo.
+Nestor was the eldest son of Don Juan Cristobal, who was a native of Spain and an officer in the Spanish Army.
+Nestor had seven siblings, but only two reached adulthood, Nicolas and Justo.
+Nicolas and Justo were well known throughout the region and both lived in the Albuquerque area.
 Nicolas was a pioneer businessman and Justo served as a postmaster and a county treasurer.

-Nestor at the young age of twelve attended St. Louis University where he was a student for five years.
-After his schooling was completed, Nestor returned to Albuquerque at the close of the Mexican war in 1846.
-In his twenties, Nestor was taught the family business in which he received training in the Armijo profession and tradition of livestock, trade, money, risks and profits and lastly overland transportation.
+At the age of 12, Nestor began attending St. Louis University where he was a student for five years.
+After his schooling was completed, Nestor returned to Albuquerque at the close of the Mexican American War in 1848.
+There he learned about the family's business enterprises, which included livestock, trade, business management, and overland transportation.

-After receiving the training to continue with the family business, Nestor conducted his first sheep drive in his early twenties in 1853.
+Nestor conducted his first sheep drive in 1853.
 Approximately 55,000 sheep belonging to the Armijo-Otero-Chavez families were driven to the prosperous markets of San Francisco, California.
-The sheep drive took the duration of five months to reach the west coast.
-The overland trip was a huge undertaking considering it was pre railroad days and the conditions were not favorable.
-A few years later, in 1855 Nestor made the journey to the opposite direction across the plains to Westport – present day Kansas City where he made his first purchase of goods for general merchandising.
-During Nestor’s trips, he was provided with protection to successfully reach his destinations.
-He was accompanied with a commanding officer and ammunition to guard him and his group.
-Despite the difficulties, Nestor and his group encountered along the way he continued to make the trip for many years in order to supply his mercantile stores soon to be established in El Paso and Las Cruces.
+The sheep drive took five months to reach the west coast.
+The overland trip was a huge undertaking.
+In 1855, Nestor journeyed the opposite direction, across the plains to Westport, Missouri, present day Kansas City, where he made his first purchase of goods for general merchandising.
+During his trips, he was accompanied by a commanding officer and ammunition to guard him and his group.
+Despite the difficulties, Nestor continued to make the trip for many years in order to supply his mercantile stores in El Paso and Las Cruces.

-In 1862, due to somewhat of a growth Las Cruces was undergoing, Nestor saw an opportunity and opened a general store located in the vicinity of North Main Street which lasted until 1868.
-After the closure of the store, Nestor visited Chihuahua, Mexico and made a profit by selling American goods at wholesale for a period of ten years.
-Along with being in the mercantile business, Nestor also was invested in ranching, real estate and mining.
+In 1862, due to the growth of Las Cruces, Nestor saw an opportunity and opened a general store located in the vicinity of North Main Street, which operated until 1868.
+After closing the store, Nestor resettled to Chihuahua, Mexico, where he profited by selling American goods at wholesale for a period of 10 years.
+Along with his mercantile business, Nestor also invested in ranching, real estate and mining.

 In 1855, Nestor married Josefa Yrisarri of Los Ranchos de Albuquerque.
 Josefa came from a prominent merchant family.
 She was the only daughter of Mariano Yrisarri and Juanita Otero de Yrisarri.
-Together Nestor and Josefa had two biological children, which consisted of one son, Carlos “Charles” Armijo and one daughter Juanita Carolina.
-Juana Carolina died at infancy and in addition, the couple adopted a son.
-Federico “Fred” was the adopted son who later married Mary Stephenson, daughter of Horace Stephenson.
-After two years of being married, Fred passed away at twenty due to heart failure complications.
+Together, Nestor and Josefa had two biological children, a son, Carlos “Charles” Armijo, and a daughter, Juanita Carolina.
+Juana Carolina died in infancy.
+The couple adopted a son, Federico “Fred,” who later married Mary Stephenson, daughter of Horace Stephenson.
+After two years of marriage, Fred passed away at 20 due to heart failure.

-Carlos “Charles” Armijo, the biological son of Carlos and Beatriz was born at the family hacienda at Las Padillas on February 3, 1855.
+Carlos “Charles” Armijo was born at the family hacienda at Las Padillas on February 3, 1855.
 Carlos was educated at Germantown, Pennsylvania and in Germany.
-After completing his formal schooling, Carlos returned home, followed his father’s profession and assisted in the family sheep and cattle business in New Mexico and Mexico.
-Carlos assisted his father by overseeing the Tres Ritos (Three Rivers) ranch as well as the Mexican ranch and farms located in Janos, Chihuahua.
+After completing his formal schooling, Carlos returned home, where he followed his father’s profession and assisted in the family sheep and cattle business in New Mexico and Mexico.
+Carlos oversaw the Tres Ritos (Three Rivers) ranch as well as the Mexican ranch and farms located near Janos, Chihuahua.

 In 1877, Carlos married Beatriz Otero, the daughter of the well-known Otero family of New Mexico.
 Carlos and Beatriz together had four children: Nestor, Dolores, Gertrude and Josephine.
-Beatriz and Carlos both passed away due to pneumonia three weeks apart from one another.
-Beatriz passed away on December 25, 1902 at the age of 45 and Carlos on January 11, 1903 at the age of 49.
+Beatriz and Carlos both died of pneumonia only three weeks apart.
+Beatriz died on December 25, 1902, at the age of 45, and Carlos on January 11, 1903, at the age of 49.

-A few years after experiencing the loss of Carlos, Nestor experienced the loss of his wife Josefa.
-In 1905 while being treated at the Mayo Clinic for cancer in Rochester, Minnesota Josefa succumbed to the illness and passed away.
+Nestor's wife Josefa died in 1905, while being treated for cancer at the Mayo Clinic, Rochester, Minnesota.
 After the deaths of Carlos and Josefa, Nestor sold his ranches at Tres Ritos and Janos.
-The Tres Ritos ranch eventually became the property of A.B.
-Fall – the secretary of the Interior under President Warren Harding then passed to Thomas Fortune Ryan.
-Other financial impacts that proved to be detrimental to Nestor’s wealth was the effect of the Mexican Revolution turmoil, declining bank stocks in Mexico and realty depreciation.
-Nestor passed away on May 7, 1911 at the age of 85 in the Armijo residence in Las Cruces and his buried at the San Jose Cemetery in the family plot.
+The Tres Ritos ranch eventually became the property of Albert Bacon Fall, U.S. senator from New Mexico and the secretary of the interior under President Warren Harding.
+The ranch later passed to Thomas Fortune Ryan.
+Other financial impacts that proved to be detrimental to Nestor’s wealth was the effect of The turmoil of the Mexican Revolution, declining bank stocks in Mexico, and realty depreciation all proved detrimental to Nestor's wealth and well-being.
+He died May 7, 1911, at the age of 85 in the Armijo residence in Las Cruces.
+He is buried in the family plot at the San Jose Cemetery in Las Cruces.

 20 Linear Feet